Russi Taylor, Voice Of Minnie Mouse For Over 30 Years, Dies At 75

 Wayne Allwine, Voice Of Mickey Mouse, Dies

-Beyond the cartoon mouse, Taylor voiced other Disney characters like Donald Duck's nephews in DuckTales, Baby Gonzo in Muppet Babies and Nurse Mouse in The Rescuers Down Under.
+Beyond the cartoon mouse, Taylor voiced other Disney characters like Donald Duck's nephews in DuckTales and Nurse Mouse in The Rescuers Down Under.

 Taylor also took on several roles outside of Disney.
 She provided the high-pitched voice of class dork Martin Prince in The Simpsons, Duchess the Cat in Babe and Annie Winks in Jakers!
 The Adventures of Piggley Winks, for which she earned two Daytime Emmy Award nominations.